 Model railway layout

 This blog replaces a Google+ page of similar name.
 Any still relevant content was transferred in Early April 2016.
-Subsequently there has been content added with revision to other.
+Subsequently there has been content added with revision to existing sections.

 A small fictional wayside station, now finding itself on the “internal border” between West Germany and East Germany at the height of the cold war. (epochs 3 and 4) As a result of the partition post 1949, the once through line has been arbitrarily cut by the East German authorities at the border fence.
 No alterations have been made to the track layout on the West German side and the line still operates serving the once through station and a grocery company’s warehouse.
 There is a BAOR (British Army of the Rhine) presence in the area.The unaltered track arrangement leads to some interesting shunting moves under the watchful eye of the East German observation tower.